plufmot/GMS2-HTML-FULLSCREEN/README.md

 # How to Import Plugin
 Open your GameMaker project and go to Tools > Import Local Package.
 Select the downloaded .yymps file, Import All, then Import.

+If you get an error when importing it you probably downloaded it wrong.
+Make sure to download it with the download button, not save link as.

 # How to Use It
 At the very start of your game add this to the create event
 ```